bytefish/ElasticsearchCodeSearch/README.md

 </a>

-The Git Repositories are read by a Powershell script in `ElasticsearchCodeSearch\ElasticsearchCodeSearch.Indexer\git_indexer.ps1`, which sends the data to be indexed to an ASP.NET Core Backend.
-The ASP.NET Core Backend then sends a Bulk Indexing Request to the
+The Git Repositories are read by a Powershell script in `ElasticsearchCodeSearch\ElasticsearchCodeSearch.Indexer\git_indexer.ps1`, which sends the data to an ASP.NET Core Backend.
+The ASP.NET Core Backend then sends a Bulk Indexing Request to the Elasticsearch server.
-Elasticsearch server.

 You'll need to adjust the `Username`, `Password` and `CertificateFingerprint` for your Elasticsearch instance.
 See the Elasticsearch "Getting Started" guide on Elasticsearch.NET to learn how to obtain